nautobot/nautobot/docs/development/extending-models.md

 Note that this documentation page will be accessible through the web UI via a "question mark" icon on the corresponding model create/edit page.

 !!! warning
-    Due to a limitation in how the documentation is rendered in the web UI, cross-reference hyperlinks *between* NetBox documentation pages **will not work** in the web UI (they will be broken links), so avoid using them in a model documentation page.
+    Due to a limitation in how the documentation is rendered in the web UI, cross-reference hyperlinks *between* Nautobot documentation pages **will not work** in the web UI (they will be broken links), so avoid using them in a model documentation page.
 External hyperlinks (to the Django documentation, for example) will work correctly and may be used as needed.